Bridging students’ transition from college to graduate study or employment

 Meet the Staff

-A native of Washington D.C., Ronald serves as the Director of Service-Learning.
-Ronald earned his BA in Political Science from Eckerd College and his Master’s in Education and PhD from the Social and Cultural Studies in Education program at the University of California at Berkley.
-Ronald’s dissertation traced the intellectual history of African-American educational thought, looking specifically at the works of W.E.B DuBois, Alain Locke, and James Baldwin.
+A native of Washington, D.C., Ronald serves as the director of service-learning.
+He earned his B.A. in Political Science from Eckerd College and his Master of Education and Ph.D. from the Social and Cultural Studies in Education program at the University of California at Berkeley.
+His dissertation traced the intellectual history of African-American educational thought, looking specifically at the works of W.E.B.
+DuBois, Alain Locke and James Baldwin.
 Ronald has served as a visiting lecturer at San Francisco State University and a graduate student instructor at UC Berkeley.
-Ronald’s commitment to service-learning has been shown through his work with Amnesty International, The Studio@620, the Stop AIDS project in San Francisco as well as his environmental research for the Chesapeake Bay Foundation.
-Ronald has spearheaded an ongoing collaborative effort with St. Petersburg Mayor Rick Kriseman joining Eckerd students with local high school students in joint service-learning projects.
+His commitment to service-learning has been shown through his work with Amnesty International, The Studio@620, the Stop AIDS project in San Francisco as well as his environmental research for the Chesapeake Bay Foundation.
+He has spearheaded an ongoing collaborative effort with St. Petersburg Mayor Rick Kriseman joining Eckerd students with local high school students in joint service-learning projects.
 Through Ronald’s leadership, the Office of Service-Learning secured an environmental grant to fund “Plastics and Microplastics in Tampa Bay: Education and Action.”